suculent/thinx-device-api/services/broker/goauth/docker/README.md

 In both cases the resulting image contains a compiled and ready to run version of `mosquitto` with the `mosquitto-go-auth` plugin-in enabled.

 ### Base Image
-Since there are several issues with using `alpine` based images we are using `debian:stable-slim` for both our build and final image.
+Since there are several issues with using `alpine` based images we are using `debian:buster` for both our build and final image.
 The final image size is about 128 MB.

 Documented issues:
 - https://github.com/iegomez/mosquitto-go-auth/issues/14